-CareerSource Polk supports individuals with limited English proficiency, employing bilingual staff and providing printed material in several languages.
+CareerSource Polk career centers strive to be physically and programmatically accessible to staff and providing printed material in several languages.
 We will continue collaborating with partners to provide services, resources, and referrals to limited English speaking jobseekers.

-Local Adult Education programs offer Adult English for Speakers of Other Languages (ESOL) instruction for adults to improve their English speaking and writing skills but also to improve their academic skills so they can earn a high school credential and enter postsecondary education to improve their career options.
+ADA compliant providing necessary accommodations, adequate space for the use of assistive instruction for adults to improve their English speaking and writing skills but also to improve their academic skills so they can earn a high school credential and enter postsecondary education to improve their career options.